ckeditor/ckeditor4-docs/docs/guide/dev/framed/README.md

 ## Classic Editing Demo

-See the [working "Classic Editor" sample](https://sdk.ckeditor.com/samples/classic.html) that showcases a few usage scenarios for classic editing.
+See the {@linksdk classic working "Classic Editor" sample} that showcases a few usage scenarios for classic editing.

 ## Further Reading